Arizona-Tecnologia/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

   .build();
 ```

-It creates generates migration instructions for the equal activities
+It creates generated migration instructions for the equal activities
 `assessCreditWorthiness`.
 It adds an additional mapping for `validateAddress` to `validateProcessAddress`.